 I recommend refinancing if you can save at least 0.25% and break even within 12 months.
 What I like to do is refinance whenever I can save at least 0.25% with all costs baked in.
 That way, if I ever sell the property or pay off the mortgage, I'm not wasting money.

-1) Shop around for a lower mortgage rate: Check the latest mortgage rates online through Credible.
-They’ve got one of the largest networks of lenders that compete for your business.
+1) Shop around for a lower mortgage rate: Check the latest mortgage rates online where the largest networks of lenders compete for your business.
 Your goal should be to get as many written offers as possible and then use the offers as leverage to get the lowest interest rate possible from them or your existing bank.
-Credible allows you to compare multiple real quotes, all in one place for free.
+Compare multiple real quotes, all in one place for free.
 When banks compete, you win.

 2) Explore real estate crowdfunding.
 If you're looking to diversify your real estate investments, I recommend signing up for Fundrise, the best real estate crowdfunding platform today.
 It's free to sign up and explore the various commercial real estate projects all across the country.
 I've personally invested $810,000 in 18 real estate projects in the heartland because valuations are lower and cap rates are higher.